impacthubauckland/www/content/programmes/poipoia-te-kākano-nurture-the-seed.md

 Free Impact Hub membership included

-Successful participants will receive a free 6-month membership to Impact Hub Waikato and benefit from discounts to workshops, events, programmes as well as coworking options at our Inspiring Space in Hamilton or Auckland (TBA).
+Successful participants will receive a free 6-month membership to Impact Hub Auckland and benefit from discounts to workshops, events, programmes as well as coworking options at our Inspiring Space in Hamilton or Auckland (TBA).

 Here’s what previous participants have to say

-"The Back to Purpose Programme is the best thing that has happened to my business so far.
+> The Back to Purpose Programme is the best thing that has happened to my business so far.
 I have especially embraced the idea of impact and gained more confidence to tell people about the impact they are making with the products I sell.
 I am currently rebranding and I look forward to applying the lessons I have learned from the workshops.
-Thank you Impact Hub, Ella, Paul, and all the other wonderful facilitators"
+Thank you Impact Hub, Ella, Paul, and all the other wonderful facilitators

 Esther Gathambo, Sawubona

-In 2021, 38 participants and impact businesses successfully completed the Back to Purpose programme.
-At the end, we asked them all to rate the programme out of 100.
-Here's what they told us:

-- Overall programme = 94/100  Check for B2P Auckland
-- Business coaching = 98/100
-- Mindset coaching = 95/100
-- Business coaching = 94/100
-- Business validation support = 92/100